rogerscg/iracing-leagues/README.md

 Welcome to the iRacing League Directory!
-This is updated weekly to make finding a league that fits your needs more easily.
+This is updated daily to make finding a league that fits your needs more easily.
 It's a simple UI, but it should be easy to navigate.

 Find a league that interests you by going to any of the pages below based on car type, location, or just scroll through